 Notice the importance of x in the calculation above: a large crumple zone gives a smaller force on the car.
 What about the forces on its occupants?
 If you are not wearing a seatbelt then, when the car starts decelerating during the collision, you continue travelling at the initial speed until some part of you, such as your head, has its own collision with some other object, such as the window, steering wheel etc. In this case, the x for your head may depend on how much your head deforms.
 If you are wearing a seatbelt, then the distance over which your head decelerates will be usually rather more than the distance over which the car decelerates.
 A larger value of x gives a smaller deceleration and so smaller forces on your head.

 People outside the car often fare worse in collisions: their mass is smaller than that of a car, so they often accelerate more, and their crumple zone is usually small.
 Most modern cars have a low, sloping and relatively flexible bonnet (or hood) at the front.
 In a collision, a pedestrian or cyclist recoils from this surface and, if speeds are not too great, survives.
 In some of the richer suburbs of big cities in Australia and elsewhere, there is a fashion for putting large metal bars on the front of the tall, heavy private vehicles used for commuting and delivering children to school.
-These reduce the value of x in a collision, and thus lead to larger forces on the occupants.
+These reduce the value of x in a collision, and thus lead to larger forces on the occupants (yes, larger forces on the occupants).
 However, their effect on pedestrians and cyclists is much greater.
 The bars on the front deform much less than the relatively flexible panel in the bonnet or hood.
 Further, the bars do not usually deflect the victim upwards.
 Indeed, there is often a bar at the level of a child's head.
-It's sad that these unnecessary and dangerous accessories have become fashionable.
+It's tragic that these unnecessary and dangerous accessories have become fashionable.

 The following example is included to remind us that momentum conservation can apply in only one or two dimensions, and therefore to only some vector components.